sillygoose/mme-record/README.md

 <a id='whats-new'></a>
 ## What's new
+- Added VIN as database tag for multiple vehcile support
 - InfluxDB support (now with backing cache if internet connection is lost)
 - YAML secrets supported
 - switched to venv for Python3.10 support